 My blog I've ignored for 2 years while attending the Brandcenter

-I was a cautions child.
-When presented with the option of running head first into an unknown (most likely super fun) situation I preferred to think things through.
-Let someone else go off that gigantic (definitely not OSHA approved) rope swing.
+Growing up, I was a cautions child.
+When presented with the option of running head first into an unknown (but most likely super fun) situation I preferred to think things through.
+Let someone else go off that gigantic (definitely not OSHA approved) rope swing first.
 I wasn’t in a hurry.
-I’d wait patiently and see how that worked out.
+I’d wait patiently and see how it all worked out.

 That’s probably why I’ve never broken a bone in my life.
 That is also why some of my closest friends growing up were the exact opposite of me.
 We needed each other.
 They’d push me into that unknown fun that I needed to have and I’d make sure that we didn’t get ourselves killed when we strayed too far.
 I know my parents worried that they were a bad influence on me as much as their parents were relieved that they had a friend who knew how to pause for a moment.

 My oldest didn’t inherit my cautiousness.
 He got my wife’s impulsive-never-stopping-unless-I’m-asleep energy.
 Or as our friend Christyn perfectly summed him up – a perpetual ball of motion.

 I’m glad he has this energy.
 He’s going to have a lot of fun in life.
 He’ll take risks where others were afraid and it will lead to amazing things.

 This energy also comes with a price.
 Occasionally it will overwhelm him.
 It will cause him to slip while goofing off on the stairs.
 The other day this resulted in something called a “Toddler’s Fracture”.
 Otherwise known as a broken leg.